L4g0/L4g0.github.io/_posts/2020-10-01-lagoproduce.markdown

 Check availability.

-## Beats
+## Beats (Coming soon)
-I have some beats for sale for you to use in your songs.
+I have some generic beats for sale for you to use in your songs.
+I can work with you in order to make an exclusive custom beat that fits your song.

 ## Mixing
 I mix your song.
 You can send me the stems and I give you a finished mix.